Revolgy-Business-Solutions/development-manifesto/README.md

 **Every** Terraform code base, regardless of whether it is a project or a module, should have a README.

-Use the [terraform-docs] command to generate the strictly technical parts of it.
+Use the [`terraform-docs`][terraform-docs] command to generate the strictly technical parts of it.
 This process can (and should) be automated.
 [Link](https://github.com/terraform-docs/terraform-docs/blob/master/docs/user-guide/introduction.md)

 ```sh
 terraform-docs markdown . > README.md